fbpx

 Pressed Waler Plate - Hickman & LoveWing Nuts - Hickman & Love

-A waler plate helps create a large surface area which distributes the tension caused by the concrete against the formwork soldiers.
+A waler plate creates a large surface area that distributes the concrete’s tension against the formwork soldiers.
 If your access is restricted, we recommend using specific Hex nuts as an alternative to wing nuts.

 Hex Nuts - Hickman & Love

-Unlike timber, plywood and other materials, steel shuttering is associated more with reinforced concrete which installs steel rebars or prefabricated rebar cages to apply more density and tensile strength to the concrete structure.
+Unlike timber, plywood, and other materials, builders use steel shuttering mainly with reinforced concrete, installing steel rebars or prefabricated rebar cages to add density and tensile strength to the structure.

 Traditionally, rebar is made from carbon steel and has a very high tensile strength and bending strength, making it ideal for fortifying concrete.